Part Two: Residency programs and medical practices drew them to Tennessee. Then came Dobbs.

 “I don’t want to abandon women who are in need,” says Dr. Jessie Rizzuto.
 (Photo: John Partipilo)

-(This is the second in a two part series on how Tennessee’s abortion ban has affected the training, recruitment and retention of OB-GYN doctors in Tennessee.)
+(This is the second in a two part series on how Tennessee’s abortion ban has affected the training, recruitment and retention of OB-GYN doctors in Tennessee.
+This story was originally published on April 26.)

 Boosting the doctor supply in Tennessee